 In Part 2 Judy and I asked Judy to speculate about the power of the arts and then shifted gears to for her advice on aging well.

-Support our work.
+Support our work to promote creative aging.
 Subscribe to the MINDRAMP Podcast.